All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will GHK-Cu help me lose weight?

-GHK-Cu may support the biological conditions that favor fat loss (reduced inflammation, better metabolic health), but it is not a weight loss medication.
+GHK-Cu may support the biological conditions that favor fat loss (reduced inflammation, better metabolic health), but it isn't a weight loss medication.
 It works best alongside a proper diet, exercise program, and potentially other targeted therapies.

 Can GHK-Cu help with loose skin after weight loss?